SaadAsif1/RH-Chrome-extension/README.md

 # RHCL Chrome Extension

-Welcome to the **RHCL Chrome Extension**!
-This simple tool helps you test web pages and block specific resources when testing is active.

 This guide will walk you through **every step** from downloading the extension to using it in your Chrome browser.
 Follow the instructions below carefully to ensure you get everything up and running smoothly.

 ---